TuukkaOT/data_scripts/data_analysis/README.md

-All of the scripts take arguments.
+All of the scripts take command line arguments.
 Check the arguments by running the script with -h flag.
 Small example datasets are located in the datasets folder.

 - *acoustic_analysis.py* runs a set of prosodically linked acoustic analyses on a speech corpus.
 It takes .wav audio files as input.
 An example dataset is in datasets/wavs/ folder
 - *temporal_analysis.py* analyses temporal features of audio files.
 It requires TextGrid files as input.
 E.g., aligned with [WebMAUS](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic).
 Example dataset is located in the datasets/TextGrids/ folder